Guide

 How it works: Intervals.icu connects to Zepp in the background.
 Every evening it pushes the next day's workout to your watch.
 No manual steps after the initial connection.

-AI-generated plans via STAS + ChatGPT
+Training plans via STAS in ChatGPT or Claude

 Connect Amazfit via STAS

-Ask ChatGPT to build a plan
+Ask for a plan

-Open the STAS Custom GPT in ChatGPT.
-Ask for a 6-week 10K plan, or half-marathon base block, or anything else.
-ChatGPT uses your actual fitness data to calibrate the plan.
+Open STAS in ChatGPT or Claude.
+Ask for a 6-week 10K plan, a half-marathon base block, or your own scenario.
+The chat uses your real data to set the load.

 Add the plan to Intervals.icu